pchemguy/spec-kit/templates/capabilities/capabilities.md

     - each distinct NFFF aspect;
     - each alternative of the same aspect.

-    The LLM MUST NOT collapse distinct NFFF aspects or alternatives into a single generic capability merely because they:
+    The LLM MUST NOT collapse distinct NFFF aspects or alternatives into a single generic NFFF Capability merely because they:

     - belong to the same taxonomy category;
     - support the same core user capability;
     - share implementation components.

-    The LLM MUST prefer explicit NFFF capabilities over embedding NFFF concerns inside domain capabilities.
+    The LLM MUST prefer explicit NFFF Capabilities over embedding NFFF concerns inside domain capabilities.

 5. **Classification Table Requirements**
     Every identified NFFF aspect or alternative MUST appear exactly once in the **Non-Functional and Form-Factor Aspect Classification** table.

     Each `Taxonomy Category` cell MAY contain multiple categories when applicable.